-Most states across the US will require you to take and pass the Praxis II World and US History Content Knowledge exam before becoming a teacher of that subject at the secondary level.
+Most states across the US will require you to take and pass the Praxis World and US History Content Knowledge exam before becoming a teacher of that subject at the secondary level.
 In order to succeed on this exam and in your career, you’ll need an expert level grasp of world history spanning from about 8000 BCE to today and American history from pre-Columbian civilizations until now.

 What Should I Do on Test Day?

-The Praxis II World and US History Exam is offered during five testing windows available throughout the year, each one about two weeks long.
+The Praxis World and US History Exam is offered during five testing windows available throughout the year, each one about two weeks long.
 So you’ll have to pick an appointment within a testing window that is far away enough that you have enough time to prepare.

 Because it’s not available year round, it is extremely appointment that you don’t miss your appointment.
 Plan in advance to show up 30 minutes.
 Make sure you account for traffic, even if none is reported.
 And, above all, make sure you wake up early enough that you have enough time to arrive early without rushing or stressing out.
 You want to be punctual, but you also want to be calm, confident, and ready to knock this test out of the park.